 Grounded in Psalm 122, many believers rightly pray for Israel and the “peace of Jerusalem.”
-But we can add another dimension to that: don’t just pray for Israel, pray with Israel.
-When you pray the Shema, you not only join with millions of Jews around the world but also participate in the chorus whose history goes back to Moses.
-You’re praying the prayer that our Messiah Yeshua prayed every day.
+But we can add another dimension to that—don’t just pray for Israel, pray with Israel.
+When you pray the Shema, you join with millions of Jewish people worldwide and participate in the chorus whose history goes back to Moses.
+Additionally, you’re praying the prayer that our Messiah Yeshua prayed daily.

 How To Pray the Shema, with Rabbi Jason Sobel